LekamCharity/Delani-Studio/README.md

 Lekam Charity

 ## Description
-Website giving details on Delani Software Developers,The work they do and how user can connect with them.
+This Website is about giving details on Delani Software Developers and the work they do and how user can connect with them.

 ## Setup/Installation Requirements